Shipping a Ball Mill: A UK Guide

 Assess Dimensions & Weight

-Precise measurements (in metres) and weight (in kilograms) are crucial for accurate weight distribution calculations and stability assessments.
+Precise measurements (in metres) and weight (in kilograms) are vital for accurate weight distribution calculations and stability assessments.
 Three-dimensional modelling may be necessary for complex shapes or unusual weight distributions.
 This detailed information is essential for selecting appropriate transport and securing methods.

 Route Survey